Welcome to Our 2022 Programme of Specialist Plant Fairs!

 We carefully select our nurseries to ensure that they are genuine growers who produce most or all of the plants that they sell themselves.
 The nurseries that exhibit at each fair are chosen so that we can offer the widest possible range of plants to our visitors, including perennials, shrubs and trees, alpines, bulbs and exotic plants.

-Click on the 'Nurseries' link at the left of this page for a complete list of the nurseries exhibiting at Rare Plant Fairs in 2015.
-Additionally, a list of the nurseries attending each individual event can be found at the foot of the page for each fair.
-All of our growers are very pleased to bring preordered plants to our fairs.
+Click on the 'Our Nurseries' link at the this page for a complete list of the nurseries and other exhibitors coming to our Fairs.
+Additionally, a list of the nurseries attending each individual event can be found on the page for each fair.

-Join our Mailing List
+Sign Up to our Mailing List